EdwardTatchim/dmv-restaurants-db/README.md

 # DMV Restaurants Database
 # For INST327 at the University of Maryland

 This is a test database of restaurants in the DMV area.
 We began to build the database by figuring out what tables we wanted to be featured.
+You can take a sneak peek at the tables in the file titled "team_4_restaurants_logical.png".

 Then we created some sample data.
 This data lists real restaurants with fictitious reviews, customer information, and restaurant vending companies.
 After, we brainstormed a few possible queries that could be used on the database and turned them into views.

 The views I created go as follows:
 - payment_vending: